-- (1) Subject to this rule, if an accredited person allows CDR consumers to amend consents, it must allow them to do so in the same manner that it asks for CDR consumers to give consents. - (2) Despite subrule 4.11(2), in the case of an amendment to a consent, an accredited person may present, as pre-selected options, the following details of the current consent: - (a) the selections or indications referred to in paragraphs 4.11(1)(a), (b), (bb) and (ba).
-4.11(1)(a), (b) and (ba); - (b) the election (if any) referred to in paragraph 4.11(1)(e). - (3) In the case of an amendment to a consent, in addition to the information referred to in subrule 4.11(3), the accredited person must give the CDR consumer: - (a) a statement that indicates the consequences of amending a consent; and - (b) a statement that the accredited person will be able to continue to use any CDR data that has already been disclosed to it to the extent allowed by the amended consent.
+- (2) Despite subrule 4.11(2), in the case of an amendment to a consent, an accredited person may present, as pre-selected options, the following details of the current consent: - (a) the selections or indications referred to in paragraphs 4.11(1)(a), (b) and (ba); - (b) the election (if any) referred to in paragraph 4.11(1)(e).

+- (3) In the case of an amendment to a consent, in addition to the information referred to in subrule 4.11(3), the accredited person must give the CDR consumer: - (a) a statement that indicates the consequences of amending a consent; and - (b) a statement that the accredited person will be able to continue to use any CDR data that has already been disclosed to it to the extent allowed by the amended consent. - (4) If the CDR consumer gave the consent as a CDR business consumer, the accredited person must take reasonable steps to re-confirm that: - (a) the CDR consumer is not an individual; or - (b) the CDR consumer has an active ABN.